How Can I Claim to be the Innocent Spouse? I Had My Faults Too!

 He chose the latter.

 How can he claim to believe in the sanctity of marriage?
 Where is his love and his sacrifice?
 Does he have a pang of conscience and go to therapy to work on himself?
-Or does he just get defensive and manipulate his wife?
+Or does he just get defensive and pressure his wife?

-How many more days do you need to prove
+How many more days do you need to prove to yourself that you tried hard enough?

 If this describes you, if you need a life-saving divorce to save your life and sanity, and to escape a marriage with adultery, sexual immorality, physical abuse, mental abuse, substance abuse, or abandonment/neglect, you are free to go.
 And God will still love you.
 Really.